Doping in Russia: Doping ban

 WADA then recommended that Russia be declared non-compliant once more and banned from hosting sporting events for four years.
 On 9 December, WADA banned Russia from major international sporting events for four years, on charges of tampering with doping-related reports.
 Russia will be barred from hosting, participating in, or establishing bids for international sporting events during this period.
 As before, WADA will allow cleared Russian competitors to compete neutrally, but not under the Russian flag.
 This will not affect Russia's co-hosting of UEFA Euro 2020, as WADA does not recognize UEFA as a "major event organization" covered by the ban.
 In regard to this sanction, WADA president Craig Reedie said that "For too long, Russian doping has detracted from clean sport".
 He also added that "Russia was afforded every opportunity to get its house in order and rejoin the global anti-doping community for the good of its competitors and of the integrity of sport, but it chose instead to continue in its stance of deception and denial".
-Russia appealed the decision to the Court of Arbitration for Sports (CAS).
+Russia appealed the decision to the Court of Arbitration for Sport (CAS).

 2020

 January to April 2020

 In January 2020, WADA suspended the Moscow laboratory from carrying out its only remaining accreditation, analysis of blood samples.
 The Moscow laboratory had been allowed to carry out analysis of blood samples since May 2016 as "practically impossible for laboratories to interfere with the blood variables of samples due to the nature of the analytical equipment and the athlete biological passport principles in place".

 In March, World Athletics announced that no more than 10 Russian track and field athletes would be allowed to compete as neutrals at the summer's Olympics.
-It also fined the Russian athletics federation $10 million due to the obstruction and forgery of documents relating to the doping case of Danil Lysenko and stated that all Russian neutrals would be banned if half of the fine was not paid by 1 July.
+It also fined the Russian Athletics Federation $10 million due to the obstruction and forgery of documents relating to the doping case of Danil Lysenko and stated that all Russian neutrals would be banned if half of the fine was not paid by 1 July.
 The 2020 Summer Olympics were later delayed until 2021 due to the ongoing COVID-19 pandemic.

 On 30 April, WADA announced that they had completed their 'painstaking' investigation of the 298 Russian competitors whose data they had received from the Moscow laboratory in January 2019.
 The first data was handed over in July and a total of 27 international sporting federations and one major event organisation received the data in order to decide on possible anti-doping violations being brought forward.